 Artisanal wines, lovely terraces, amazing Greek Food and even Greek beers… Your Ultimate Guide to Santorini Wineries and the best wine tours is here!
-It is not a secret that the island has some of the most amazing wineries and wine tours in the world.
+It is not a secret that the island has some of the world’s most amazing wineries and wine tours.
 Santorini wines are amazing!
-Wine production on the island dates back to ancient times, and the famous “Assyrtiko” variety of Santorini is famous all over the world.
+Wine production on the island dates back to ancient times, and the famous “Assyrtiko” variety of Santorini is famous worldwide.

-The thing with Santorini’s vineyards is that the amazing indigenous varieties, the island’s unique ecosystem, along with the volcanic soil, strong winds, rare rainfalls and the hot and dry summers result in wines of a uniquely intense and complex character with high gastronomic value.
+The thing with Santorini’s vineyards is that the amazing indigenous varieties, the island’s unique ecosystem, the volcanic soil, strong winds, rare rainfalls, and the hot and dry summers result in wines of a uniquely intense and complex character with high gastronomic value.

 Best Boat Tours in Santorini